Voyent/voyent.notify.js/README.md

 <a name="refreshNotificationQueue"></a>
 ##### refreshNotificationQueue(nid)
-Fetches all the notifications in the current user's mailbox and adds them to the queue.
+Fetches all the notifications in the current user's mailbox.
+If notifications are found then the queue will be cleared on the client and repopulated with the found notifications.
 If an `nid` is provided then the notification matching that nid will be automatically selected.

 | Param | Description                                             | Type    |
 | ----- | ------------------------------------------------------- | ------- |